Dr Rebecca von Hellfeld

 Biography

 I am a postdoctoral researcher at the University of Aberdeen, specialising in assessing ecosystem health through the use of ecosystem sentinels.
 With a background in marine biology and ecotoxicology, my research focuses on what we can learn about the oceans from stranded marine mammals.
-Before joining the University of Aberdeen, I obtained her PhD from the University of Heidelberg (Germany), with her thesis assessing the suitability of the zebrafish (Danio rerio) embryo as a model organism for developmental teratogenicity.
+Before joining the University of Aberdeen, I obtained her PhD from the University of Heidelberg (Germany), with my thesis assessing the suitability of the zebrafish (Danio rerio) embryo as a model organism for developmental teratogenicity.

 Qualifications